 What Is PC 171.5 and What Constitutes a Violation of It?

 California Penal Code section 171.5 is a California statute that makes it illegal to possess a firearm or several other kinds of weapons in an airport under certain circumstances.
-To be charged with a violation of this law, it is required that you:
+To face charges for violating this law, you must:

 - Willfully possessed a prohibited weapon specified in PC section 171.5 (c)